 - Increase resources and access to resources through creation of micro-enterprises owned by vulnerable persons

-Coordination with national policies and programs will be provided through a strong relationship with the Malian institutional agency of environment and sustainable development.
+Coordination with national policies and programmes will be provided through strong relationships with the Directorate General of Territorial Communities (DGTC) Malian Agency of Environment and Sustainable Development.

 Project interventions will be developed around a community planning process that includes risk management, and strengthening the adaptive capacity of communities livelihoods; the extension of practices and climate smart agriculture technologies (CSA), including the effective use of agro-climatic information services by rural users; the collective management of productive assets and savings; support for creation of micro-enterprises by women; strengthening integration of local climate change adaptation priorities by the local government; sustainable community management of natural resources; and promotion of energy-efficient household technologies.

-The lessons learned will be shared systematically across national platforms on climate change such as the National Committee of Climate Change and through sectoral programs targeting advice on the incorporation of climate change adaptation.
+The lessons learned will be shared systematically across national platforms on climate change such as the National Committee of Climate Change, and through programmes targeting advice on the incorporation of climate change adaptation.